 CBD, short for cannabidiol, is the most well-known of the legal cannabinoids and the second most well-known of the cannabinoids as a whole.
 Unlike THC, which we’ll discuss in further detail below, CBD does not bind to receptors in the brain.
 Due to this, it won’t produce any intoxicating or mind-altering effects.

-CBD helps to treat many of the same conditions that THC does, but it binds better to receptors in the body.
-This makes it an exceptional compound for reducing body pain, helping someone sleep, reducing their physical stress symptoms, or increasing their appetite.
+CBD products help to treat many of the same conditions that THC does, but it binds better to receptors in the body.
+This makes it an extraordinary compound for reducing body pain, helping someone sleep, reducing their physical stress symptoms, or increasing their appetite.

 CBD-infused products are more common than ever, showing up in every industry from beauty to healthcare.
 This makes it plain how popular and effective this particular cannabinoid is.